-(ehicles and equipment powered by internal combustion engines and placed in recreational rehicles can cause carbon monoxide poisoning or sphyxiation, which could result in death or serious night, the filammable liquids used to power these items an cause a fire or explosion, which can result in
+Vehicles and equipment powered by internal combustion engines and placed in recreational vehicles can cause carbon monoxide poisoning or asphyxiation, which could result in death or seriou injury.

+The flammable liquids used to power these items

-- Do not ride in the vehicle storage area when vehicles are present. - Do not sleep in the vehicle storage area when vehicles are present.
-Close doors and windows in walls of separation (if installed) when any vehicle is present. - Run fuel out of engines of stored vehicles after shutting off fuel at the tank.
-Do not store, transport, or dispense fuel inside this vehicle. - Open the windows, openings, or air ventilation systems provided for venting the transportation area when vehicles are present. - Do not operate propane appliances, pilot lights, or electrical equipment when motorized vehicles are present.
+- To reduce risk: - vehicles are present.

+Do not sleep in the vehicle storage area when - vehicles are present.
+3. Close doors and windows in walls of separation - (if installed) when any vehicle is present.
+Run fuel out of engines of stored vehicles after shutting off fuel at the tank. - Do not store, transport, or dispense fuel insid this vehicle. - systems provided for venting the transportation area when vehicles are present.
+Do not operate propane appliances, pilot lights